 Cons of the Water Softener

 They Function With Salt and Are More Expensive Than Descalers

 Water softeners rely on salt for their treatment process.
 They can’t function without it.
-When it comes to softeners, get ready to set money aside for large bags of salt for re-fillings.
+When it comes to salt-based water softeners, get ready to set money aside for large bags of salt for re-fillings.
 This also means that you will spend more than what you would’ve spent using a descaler.
-So, if you’re not a fan of salt-based treatment, a descaler is the option for you.
-Also, their market price is more valuable than that of the descaler.
+So, if you’re not a fan of salt-based water softeners, a descaler is the better option for you.

 Saturating the brine tank with sodium is inevitable as long as you’re using a softener.
 This can be inconvenient for you, but it’s important to regularly carry out this maintenance if you want to keep your water softener in optimum condition.